Low Carb Quiche Lorraine

 To make the tart base

-- Place all ingredients in a food processor and blitz until blended.
-Alternatively zap the butter and cream cheese in the microwave until just soft but not melted.
-Chop up further with a knife.
-Add remaining tart base ingredients and stir until just combined.
-Shape into a ball and refrigerate covered until dough firms up.
+- Place all ingredients in a food processor and blitz until processed and combined.
+Alternatively roughly chop the butter and cream cheese then zap in the microwave until just soft but not melted.
+Use a fork to break up the chunks..
+Add the remaining tart base ingredients and stir until just combined taking care not to over mix.
+Tip mixture out onto a bench and bring together using your hands.
+Don't over mix.
+Shape into a ball and refrigerate covered until the dough firms up- for about 30 minutes.

 - Use a fork to prick the base all over.
 Bake at 165C/ 330 F fan forced for 10 minutes.
 Allow to cool while you prepare the filling.